Publishing content on LinkedIn Pulse

 - Have colleagues, friends, or family members review and edit your long-form posts

-How to make your posts successful
+How to make your Pulse posts successful

-Choose your title wisely
+1. Choose your title (and content) wisely

 The structure of your title has a lot to do with the success of your article.
 When you publish a post, a real-time notification will appear in front of your connections.
 Take your chance to capture their attention and increase click thru’s.
+That being said, ensure there is good reason for sharing this post on Pulse in the first place!

 Research from Noah Kagan and Search Wilderness analyses the 3,000 most successful LinkedIn Pulse posts to find that ‘how-to’ posts and listicles perform the best, whereas question posts perform poorly in comparison.